Chart Color Schemes

 Arncliffe - Bardwell Valley's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-Health outcomes data shows excellent results across Arncliffe - Bardwell Valley, with younger cohorts having a very low prevalence of common health conditions.
+Health outcomes data for Arncliffe - Bardwell Valley shows excellent results, with younger age groups having a very low prevalence of common health conditions.

-The rate of private health cover is high at approximately 52% of the total population (~9,518 people), leading that of the average SA2 area.
-Mental health issues and arthritis are the most common medical conditions in the area, affecting 5.4% and 5.3% of residents respectively.
-A significant majority, 78.3%, report being completely clear of medical ailments compared to 77.5% across Greater Sydney.
-The area has a lower proportion of seniors aged 65 and over at 12.4% (2,257 people) than the 16.4% in Greater Sydney.
+The area has approximately 52% private health cover, which is higher than the average SA2 area (~9,518 people).
+Mental health issues and arthritis are the most prevalent medical conditions in the area, affecting 5.4% and 5.3% of residents respectively.
+About 78.3% of residents report being completely free from medical ailments, compared to 77.5% across Greater Sydney.
+The area has a lower proportion of seniors aged 65 and over at 12.4%, or 2,257 people, compared to the 16.4% in Greater Sydney.
 Despite this, health outcomes among seniors require more attention than those of the broader population.

 Frequently Asked Questions - Health